fsr/python-lessons/README.md

 The slides in the `md` folder need to be compiled with **reveal.js**.

 Therefore, `pandoc` has to be installed on your computer.
+You can find these Instructions [here](http://pandoc.org/installing.html).
 Mac users can simply install it with *homebrew*:
 `brew install pandoc`